chaitanyak52/pipelines/sdk/python/kfp/dsl/databricks/README.md

 - SubmitRunOp, to submit a one-time Run in Databricks.
 - DeleteRunOp, to delete an existing Run.

-We can create the Ops by using the complete Databricks spec as a Python dictionary or its individual parts as named parameters (not supported by Job Ops yet).
+For each of these there are two ways a Kubeflow user can create the Ops:
+1) By passing the complete Databricks spec for the Op within a Python Dictionary
+2) By using named parameters

 SubmitRunOp also provides 2 helper methods to create the Op by using a json string containing the spec or a file name containing the spec in json format.

 ## Setup